Leidy926/da-project-promo-50-modulo-2-team-3/README.md

 1. data-retrieving_final.ipynb: to generate the sample and sending the data to SQL
 2. music_trends.sql: to create the relationanal table in SQL
-3. Data_music_consultas.sql: to run the querries to get the final tables
+3. query_music.sql: to run the querries to get the final tables

 A company of music streaming (Music Streams) has contacted us to improve their users experience.
 They want to identify the changes in music trends based on music-genre and artist gender after the Covid-Pandemic, in order to tailor their music options to their users' tastes.
 In order to do that, we have extracted information from two different APIs, Spotify and LastFM.